CartoDB/analytics-toolbox-core/placekey/bq/doc/REFERENCE.md

 placekey.LONGLAT_FROMPLACEKEY(placekey STRING)
 {{%/ bannerNote %}}

 Return the geographic coordinates corresponding to a given placekey.
-The return format is a STRING containing the longitude and llatitude separated by a comma.
+The return format is a STRING containing the longitude and latitude separated by a comma.

 * `placekey`: `STRING` placekey we want to extract the coordinates from.